- Coccidia in dogs is one of the most common causes of diarrhea.

 Coccidia are easily diagnosed by examining your dog’s feces under the microscope for the presence of coccidia oocysts (eggs).
 Fecal float tests are routine tests that are easily run at your local veterinary office.
 To run a fecal test, your veterinarian will need a fresh sample of poop from your dog, ideally collected the same day as the test and kept in a sealed container.

 A technician mixes a small amount of feces with a solution that is heavier than parasite eggs, which forces the eggs to float to the surface and adhere to a microscope slide.
-This allows the eggs to be visualized under a microscope.
+In some cases, the sample may be spun in a centrifuge to further help eggs float to the surface.
+The microscope slide is then removed and examined under a microscope, allowing visualization of the eggs.

 Sometimes a dog can be infected with coccidia but not show any eggs on the fecal float test.
 In these cases, if your veterinarian is suspicious of a coccidia infection, she may still recommend treatment for coccidia, or she may recommend repeating the fecal float test to look for parasites.